Baltimore Ravens vs. Cincinnati Bengals NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Bengals stats and trends

-- In Cincinnati's six games this season, it has three wins against the spread.
+- Cincinnati has played six games, with three wins against the spread.

-- Cincinnati's games this season have hit the over on one of six set point totals (16.7%).
+- Cincinnati's games this year have hit the over one time in six opportunities (16.7%).

-- Cincinnati is 3-2 against the spread and 4-1 overall in games when it records more than 20.5 points.
+- Cincinnati is 3-2 against the spread and 4-1 overall in games when it scores more than 20.5 points.

-- In games that Cincinnati amasses over 359.3 yards, the team is 2-2 against the spread and 3-1 overall.
+- When Cincinnati picks up more than 359.3 yards, the team is 2-2 against the spread and 3-1 overall.

-- The Bengals have turned the ball over eight times this season, two more turnovers than the Ravens have forced (6).
+- This season the Bengals have turned the ball over eight times, two more than the Ravens' takeaways (6).

 Home and road insights

-- At home this year, Baltimore has two wins against the spread and is 3-0 overall.
+- Baltimore has covered the spread twice at home, and is 3-0 overall there, this season.

-- In away games, Cincinnati has two wins against the spread and is 2-1 overall.
+- Cincinnati has two wins against the spread, and is 2-1 overall, on the road.

 Powered by Data Skrive.